Oscar De La Hoya will turn to former trainer Floyd Mayweather Sr. in a bid to return to the spotlight following a twelve-year retirement.

 The 47-year-old now wants that partnership back.

 “Floyd Mayweather Sr. is the only trainer that can tell me to wake up at five in the morning, is the only trainer who can push my buttons and make me work hard and smart,” De La Hoya told the SI Boxing Podcast.

 “I would actually go to him and humbly ask him if he can do this favor for me,” he added.

-“Before I wanted to do it, but I just couldn’t do it.
+“Before, I wanted to do it, but I couldn’t do it.
 I couldn’t pull the trigger.
 And I couldn’t wake up in the morning.
 I couldn’t take myself to the gym and spar six rounds.

 “Now it’s like I have this motivation to do it for myself.
 To prove to myself that I can do it.
 And so we’ll see what happens.”

-Opponents have been rumored for several weeks now, with the likes of Shane Mosley, Floyd Mayweather Jr., and even Golden Boy partner Bernard Hopkins being touted.
+Opponents have been rumored for several weeks now, with Shane Mosley, Floyd Mayweather Jr., and even Golden Boy partner Bernard Hopkins being touted.